Klortho/node-config/lib/resolver.md

 Instead, the value of the `cfg` argument inside the deferred function body is not the actual config object, but an instance of the Resolver class.
 It has getter functions for each of the properties of the real config object.
 In the example above, when the `header` deferred is executed, the expression `cfg.siteTitle` is evaluated, which causes that getter function to be executed.
 That function is smart enough to recognize that the value of `siteTitle` comes from a deferred function; so it executes it, and returns the correct result.

 This approach is very powerful, and enables complex interdependencies among config variables, without ever having to worry about the time-ordering of the evaluations.
-There are just a few limitations:

-***No circular references***
+Of course, circular references are not allowed.

-So, for example, this won't work:
+So, for example, this wouldn't work:

 ```javascript
 name: defer(cfg => ({